 Margaret's Kitchen 26x21x18" $550.

 Below are three sculptures inspired by my residence in Rochester, Minnesota, from 1987-1990.
-I was impressed with the beauty of the farmlands and the honesty and work ethic of the farmers there.
+I was impressed with the beauty of the farmlands and the honesty and work ethic of the Mid-Western farmers.
 The couple in the center sculpture are an homage to painter Grant Wood's "American Gothic" painting.

 Each of the sculptures is priced separately.
 All three can be purchased for $1,500.

 Limited Edition Slip-Cast Ceramic Sculptures

 Paloma is a slip cast hollow ceramic figure with a dove in her hands and flowers in her hair.
 I first sculpted the solid model out of clay, then made a 5-piece plaster mold of the clay model.
 After strapping the plaster mold together, I filled the mold with liquid clay (slip) and let it soak into the plaster for approximately 30 minutes before pouring out the remaining liquid clay.
 A shell of clay clings to the inside of the plaster mold forming the casting.

 After letting the casting dry over night in the mold, I opened the mold and removed the figure.
 Then I cleaned up the casting, removing the seam lines formed at the joints of the mold.
 At that time I rolled out thin slabs of clay and cut them into petal shapes, then joined them into small flowers and leaves for the hair decorations.